This is the multi-page printable view of this section. Click here to print.

 Resource TypeResource Type

-You can create a new version of the registered key or change its usage status.
+You can create a new version of a registered key or change its usage status.

-Key rotation is a function that converts the internal algorithm of the generated key into another value.
+Key rotation is a function that converts the internal algorithm of a generated key to a different value.

 Reference